quokkaproject/docker-gunicorn-supervisor/README.md

+# Quokka CMS
-# Quokka Running with supervisor and gunicorn in a docker container
+##Running with supervisor and gunicorn in a docker container

 ## Requirements